 I’d like to welcome you to my blog and homepage and more properly introduce myself.
-My full name is Joseph Citarrella, and I’m a student at Yale concentrating in Economics.
+I’m a student at Yale concentrating in Economics.
 I began studying the discipline of investing when I was 16, largely to debunk family misunderstanding about what was considered a mystical and arcane field.
 To that end, I devoured every piece of literature I could find on finance, the stock market, investing, and economics.
 The process consumed me, and I became borderline obsessed by the countless theories on and challenges of investing.

 Through this, I began to understand why most of my family and friends hadn’t a clue on how to manage their own money.
 With so many ivory tower theories, masquerading charlatans, and foolhardy tidbits of “advice” floating around the financial world, it was clear that just about anyone could get lost in the garbage out there.
 So, after garnering enough mock portfolio practice and feeling confident enough to actually invest on my own, I put my money where my mouth was.
 I began managing my own investments at around 17, and have been doing so for nearly four years.